google/blockly-samples/codelabs/README.md

 # Blockly Codelabs

 This directory is where the Blockly codelabs are authored and stored.
-You can browse hosted Codelabs are [blocklycodelabs.dev](https://blocklycodelabs.dev/)
+You can browse hosted codelabs at [blocklycodelabs.dev](https://blocklycodelabs.dev/)

 ## Creating a new Codelab